grafana/grafana/docs/sources/enterprise/access-control-refactor/assign-fixed-roles-to-users.md

 <br/>

-**To assign a fine-grained access control role within the context of a server administrator**
+**To assign a fixed role within the context of a server administrator**

 1. Sign in to Grafana, hover your cursor over **Server Admin** (the shield icon) in the left navigation menu, and click **Users**.
 1. Click a user.